 - 1. What is the ModelSim?
 What is the role of the transcript window which appears on the bottom of the main ModelSim window? - 2.
-What is a delta cycle in a VHDL simulator like ModelSim? - 3.
+What is a delta cycle in a Verilog simulator like ModelSim? - 3.
 How do you create a do-file of commands entered in the transcript window in ModelSim? - 4.
 Describe the roles and functionality of the following tools in the Xilinx ISE suite: Project Navigator, RTL schematic viewer, and PACE. - 5.
 What is the purpose of using the Adept software? - 6.
-What two devices appear in the Adept programming interface?
-In what situations might we wish to program one over the other? - 7.
 Is it possible to display two digits using the 7SEG LEDs at the same time on the Nexys2 boards?
-Note there are only 7 pins corresponding to a single 7-segment digit. - 8.
+Note there are only 7 pins corresponding to a single 7-segment digit. - 7.
 If we want to use the push buttons on the board reliably, what should we do first to the incoming signal into the FPGA?
-How do we implement this in VHDL?
+How do we implement this in Verilog?